mephi42/initramfs-wrap/README.md

 `qemu-user-static` version `4.1.0` or newer is required for commit [`f3a8bdc1d5b2`](https://git.qemu.org/?p=qemu.git;a=commit;h=f3a8bdc1d5b2) - older versions will choke on symlink loops and get stuck with 100% CPU usage.
-`4.1.0` is not currently in the distros, so install whatever is there (my Ubuntu 19.10 has `4.0.0`) and then build and install `4.1.0` on top:
+`4.1.0` is currently not in all distros, so install whatever is there (for example, my Ubuntu 19.10 has `4.0.0`) and then build and install `4.1.0` on top:

 ```
 $ make -f Makefile.qemu -j$(getconf _NPROCESSORS_ONLN)